robert-westenberger/knowledgebase/mathematics/discrete-mathematics/problems-and-examples/relations-1.md

 Give an example of an irreflexive relation on the set of all people.
 ### Soln
 $(a,b) \in R$ iff $a$ weighs more than $b$.
 A person can't weigh more than themselves, so this is irreflexive.
+## Rosen 7th Edition Sec 9.1 Exercise 23
+Use quantifiers to express what it means for a relation to be asymmetric.